Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Discussion and summary of suggested parametrisations

 For a purely steady flow in two dimensions, we suggest setting

 where $A_1$, $B_1$ and $C_1$ are tunable constants, $Fr=Nh_0/U$, and $F_{\text{Bell2d}}$ is as defined in \eqref{bell-full2d}.
 Our data gave the fitted values $A_1=0.71$, $B_1=0.46$ and $C_1=1.4$.
 Note that one can use the Taylor expansion of~\eqref{2dssug1} for small Froude numbers ($Fr \ll 1$) to obtain an expression with polynomial dependence on $Fr$.
+The extreme cases of low and high Froude numbers covers many possible regimes in the real world, for example abyssal hills for low $Fr$ and seamounts for large $Fr$.
+However, we did not analyse the transitional case of medium Froude numbers ($Fr\approx 1-10$) in detail.
+For this, we refer the reader to the recent work of \citet{klymak2021parameterizing} where a hybrid parametrisation is tested to account for this additional regime.

 In three-dimensions, we then suggest setting

 where similarly $A_2$, $B_2$ and $C_2$ are tunable constants, and $F_{\text{Bell3d}}$ is as defined in \eqref{bell-full3d}.
 Our data gave the fitted values $A_2=1.34$, $B_2=0.88$ and $C_2=1$.
 Similar to \eqref{2dssug1}, one could also change \eqref{3dssug1} to have a polynomial dependence on $|fW/U|$ if desired.
 Such an alternate form of \eqref{3dssug1} could be useful in the regime $A_2-B_2|fW/U|\approx 0$, in which \eqref{3dssug1} is unphysical.